AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/ui-testing.md

 ### Capture Screenshots and Videos {#capture-screenshots}

-The Docker image may generate additional test output (e.g. screenshots or videos) and save them in the path specified by the environment variable `REPORTS_PATH`.
+The Docker image may generate additional test output (for example, screenshots or videos) and save them in the path specified by the environment variable `REPORTS_PATH`.
 Any file found below the `REPORTS_PATH` are included in the test result archive.

 The test samples provided by Adobe by default create screenshots for any failed test.